tangrams/tangram-docs/pages/yaml.md

 parameter: value
 ```

-When nested, YAML calls this a "collection" – we usually call it an _element_:
+When nested, YAML calls this a "collection" – we usually call this an _element_ with a number of _parameters_:
 ```yaml
 element:
     parameter1: value